Support Us Button Widget

 Photo from Pro Football Hall of Fame, via public domain

-And while you might be in charge of the buffalo chicken dip or chicken wings this year, here’s a fun fact to you can also bring to your watch party: Louisville once had a team in the National Football League (NFL).
+While you might be in charge of the buffalo chicken dip or chicken wings during football season, here’s a fun fact to you can also bring to your watch party: Louisville once had a team in the National Football League (NFL).

 The Louisville Brecks competed in the NFL for three seasons, from 1921 to 1923.
 Here’s some quick facts: